 Centres can keep their existing landlines which will be ported from Vocus over to Spark.
 Any incoming calls will be automatically re-routed to the new mobile phone.

 Once you have notified [email protected] that your new mobile phone is operational, we ask that you use the mobile phone for all internet activity so we can ensure everything is working correctly.
 Your broadband connection will not be disconnected for a couple of weeks after your mobile phone has been activated to enable Spark to resolve any issues before disconnecting (NB: your landline will not be disconnected if it is monitoring an alarm).
+Your landline number will be diverted to your cellphone.

 Some Centres will already have a mobile phone that belongs to them rather than to Vocus.
 In this case Spark will just send a SIM card to be inserted into the existing mobile.